New strategy against treatment-resistant prostate cancer identified

-Category: Environment Hits: 5A new study has identified an RNA molecule that suppresses prostate tumors.
+Category: Environment Hits: 11A new study has identified an RNA molecule that suppresses prostate tumors.
 The scientists found that prostate cancers develop ways to shut down this RNA molecule to allow themselves to grow.
 According to the new research -- conducted in mice implanted with human prostate tumor samples -- restoring this so-called long noncoding RNA could be a new strategy to treat prostate cancer that has developed resistance to hormonal therapies.

 Read more https://www.sciencedaily.com/releases/2021/11/211105134626.htm